Subtraction-free complexity, cluster transformations, and spanning trees: Directed spanning trees

 We shall write $\varphi_G$ (resp.,~$\varphi_{G'}$) as a sum of terms of the form $AB$ where $A$ is a polynomial expression in the weights of the edges in $\operatorname{Star}_v$ (resp., $\operatorname{Mesh}_v$) while $B$ only involves the weights of edges in~$\operatorname{Out}_v$.
 Each factor $B$ will be a generating function for a certain class of directed forests in~$\operatorname{Out}_v$.
 (Think of those forests as leftover chunks of a directed tree~after~its edges in $\operatorname{Star}_v$ (resp., $\operatorname{Mesh}_v$) have been removed.)
 More specifically, the factors $B$ in our formulas will be of the following kind.
 Let $\Pcal\!=\!\{P_a\}$ be an (unordered) partition of the set

 into nonempty subsets~$P_a$ (called \emph{blocks}) where in each block~$P_a$, one vertex $a$ has been designated as the \emph{root} of the block.
 If $r\in P_a$ (i.e., if the block contains the root of~$G$), then we require that $a=r$; moreover $P_r$ must contain at least one of the elements $v_1,\dots,v_k$.
 We denote by $B(\Pcal)$ the generating function for the directed forests~$F$ which span the vertex set~$V\setminus\{v\}$ and have the property that the vertices in~$K$ are distributed among the connected components of~$F$ as prescribed by~$\Pcal$.
-More precisely, each connected component $C$ of~$F$ is a directed tree whose vertex set includes some block~$P_a$ of~$\Pcal$ (and no other vertices in~$K$), with $a$ serving as the root of~$C$.
+More precisely, each connected component $C$ of~$F$ is a directed tree whose vertex set includes all vertices from some block~$P_a$ of~$\Pcal$ (and no vertices from other blocks), with $a$ serving as the root of~$C$.
 (In particular, $C$ contains at least one of the vertices $v_1,\dots,v_k$.)
 The weight of $F$ is the product of the weights of its edges.

 To complete the proof, we are going to write formulas of the form

 (sums over rooted set partitions $\Pcal$ as above) and demonstrate that for any~$\Pcal$, we have

 Let $\Pcal=\{P_a\}$ be a partition of $K$ as above.
 For each block $P_a$, denote $Y_a=\sum_{v_i\in P_a} y_i$, the sum of the weights of the edges $v\rightarrow v_i$ entering the block~$P_a$.
 The edges of each directed tree in~$G$ contributing to $\varphi_G$ split into those contained in $\operatorname{Star}_v$ and those belonging to $\operatorname{Out}_v\,$.
 The latter edges form a directed spanning forest in~$V\setminus\{v\}$ whose connected components, with their roots identified, correspond to a partition~$\Pcal$ as above.
 Direct inspection shows that combining the terms in $\varphi_G$ corresponding to each~$\Pcal$ yields the formula~\eqref{eq:AB} with